daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

     ```shell
     $ sudo apt install qrencode
     ```
 2. Use `qrencode` to generate a QR code from `mobile.conf`.
-My server is headless—it has no GUI—so I used the `ansiutf8` option to specify that the QR code should be in a plain text format.
+My server has no desktop environment, so I used the `ansiutf8` option to specify that the QR code should be in a plain text format.
     ```shell
     $ qrencode -t ansiutf8 < /etc/wireguard/mobile.conf
     ```